mheberger/upstream-delineator/README.md

 To report any bugs, you can create an Issue on this GitHub page.

-Finally, this code is open source, so if you are motivated to make any modifications, additions, or bug fixes, you can fork the repository and then do a pull request on GitHub.
+This code is open source, so if you are motivated to make any modifications, additions, or bug fixes, you can fork the repository and then do a pull request on GitHub.

 # Acknowledgments
 Code developed with support from [Upstream Tech](https://www.upstream.tech/).